-An FAA multi-engine sea (MES) rating gives a further competitive advantage for seeking employment within any commercial aviation that operates seaplanes or amphibians.
-From the fundamentals of flying multi-engine aircraft and the aerodynamic laws that govern multi-engine flight to the challenging task of learning the related aeronautical knowledge, students will become proficient and knowledgeable multi-engine sea pilots.
+An FAA multi-engine sea rating (MES) gives a further competitive advantage for seeking employment within any commercial aviation that operates seaplanes or amphibians.
+From the fundamentals of flying multiengine aircraft and the aerodynamic laws that govern multi-engine flight to the challenging task of learning the related aeronautical knowledge, students will become proficient and knowledgeable multi-engine sea pilots.
 The instruction of this course takes students up to the skill levels necessary to earn a multi-engine rating sea rating.
-The Ground/Flight course is all hands-on ground and flight time in the cockpit or in a simulator.
-The course is 25 flight hours of multi-engine sea training.
-All flight fees are based on flight hours of training and are the same for all students.
-The Multi-engine Sea rating is added to the student's Commercial Pilot Certificate.
-Prerequisite: AER 3020 [Course fee: \$13,630]
+Students will have access to reprints of applicable FAA advisory circulars and source material for further study on all aspects of multi-engine sea training.
+The course is all hands-on flight time tutoring with expert flight instructors and often observing peers in the cockpit or in a simulator.
+Students will practice to proficiency under dual instruction only for all multi-engine sea training and master the content for this unusual added MES rating to their Commercial Pilot Certificates and Instrument Ratings; 1.5 hours of flight practicum per week.
+Prerequisite: AER 3020 [Course fee: \$4,000]